piotrpersona/environment/README.md

 The aim of this project is to automate installation and configuration of my developer environment.
 When it comes to changing a workspace it is common to install all the necessary tools by hand.
-What if you forget about something?
-What if you lose your environment?
-The best way to eliminate this issues is to store your whole environment in a cloud and automate process of installation and configuration.

 ## Install